Pigouvian tax

-A Pigouvian tax (also spelled Pigovian tax) is a tax on any market activity that generates negative externalities (i.e., external costs incurred by the producer that are not included in the market price).
-The tax is normally set by the government to correct an undesirable or inefficient market outcome (a market failure) and does so by being set equal to the external marginal cost of the negative externalities.
-In the presence of negative externalities, social cost includes private cost and external cost caused by negative externalities.
-This means the social cost of a market activity is not covered by the private cost of the activity.
-In such a case, the market outcome is not efficient and may lead to over-consumption of the product.
-Often-cited examples of negative externalities are environmental pollution and increased public healthcare costs associated with tobacco and sugary drink consumption.
+A Pigouvian tax (also spelled Pigovian tax) is a tax on a market activity which is generating negative externalities, that is, costs incurred by third parties.
+It imposes costs corresponding with the externalities, internalizing those costs to improve Pareto efficiency.
+Ideally, the tax is set equal to the external marginal cost of the negative externalities, in order to correct an undesirable or inefficient market outcome (a market failure).

+In the presence of negative externalities, parties who did not consent to the transaction or activity, and did not receive payment, nevertheless incur some of the costs, so the total cost is not covered by the private cost of the activity.
+In such a case, the market outcome is not efficient and may lead to a harmful excess of the activity.
+Examples of negative externalities are environmental pollution and increased public healthcare costs associated with tobacco and sugary drink consumption.

-In the presence of positive externalities (i.e., external public benefits gained by the consumer that are not included in the market price), those who did not consent to be part of the market activity receive the benefit, and the market may under-produce.
-Similar logic suggests the creation of a Pigouvian subsidy to help consumers pay for socially beneficial products and encourage increased production.
+Conversely, in the presence of positive externalities, those who did not directly participate in the market activity, or contribute to the production, receive some benefit, and the market may under-produce.
+This suggests a Pigouvian subsidy to help consumers pay for socially beneficial products and encourage increased production to generate more positive societal benefits.

-An example sometimes cited is a subsidy for provision of flu vaccines.
+Examples are a subsidy for flu vaccines, for research and development, and for public goods such as education and national defense.

-Pigouvian taxes are named after English economist Arthur Cecil Pigou (1877–1959), who also developed the concept of economic externalities.
+Pigouvian taxes are named after the English economist Arthur Cecil Pigou (1877–1959), who developed the concept of economic externalities.
 William Baumol was instrumental in framing Pigou's work in modern economics in 1972.